JonKing93/JonKing93.github.io/content/event/Github-Workshop/index.md

 location: University of Arizona

 summary: An introduction to Github for scientists and academic researchers.
-abstract: "This is a website that provides a tutorial designed to introduce scientists and researchers to the Github desktop app and website.
+abstract: "This is a tutorial designed to introduce scientists and researchers to the Github desktop app and website.
 The tutorial is a mix of pages introducing fundamental concepts, and hands-on demo exercises."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.